Mahmoudz/Porto/README.md

 - A Container may depend on one or many other Containers.
 - A Controller may call Tasks from another Container.
 - A Model may have a relationship with a Model from another Container.
+- A Container must define dependencies with other Containers, by explicitly specifying them in its configuration or through dependency injection.
-- Other forms of communication are also possible, such as via Events and Commands.
+- Other forms of communication are also possible, such as via Events, Commands or alternative methods.

 *If you use Event-based communication between Containers, you can use the same mechanism after splitting your codebase into multiple services.*